Q1. How can I get an application pack?

 Q19.
 How much does a studio at Cockpit Arts cost?

-A. The Licence fee is comprised of the studio rent and the core services fee.
-The studio rent is charged by the square foot so you only pay for the amount of space you need, although there is a minimum.
-The studio rent varies according location, either £22.20 or £26.75 per square foot per annum.
-The core services fee also varies according to location, either £19 or £22.80 per month.
+A. The Licence fee is comprised of the Incubator package fee and the core services fee.
+The Incubator fee is charged by the square foot so you pay for the amount of space you need, although there is a minimum.
+The fee varies according to location, either £22.85 or £27.55 per square foot per annum.
+The core services fee also varies according to location, either £19.58 or £23.50 per month (to September 2015).
 Here is an example of what you might expect to pay in total, per month for a place at Cockpit Arts in:.

 Q20.
 What other charges are there?